GreenteaOS/Caramel/README.md

 We assume that **none** of the contributors had the right to utilize *any* of the "server", "beta" or other editions.

-> [!CAUTION]
+> [!NOTE]
 >
-> Be very aware before using any knowledge from other reverse engineering projects if they confirm to those guidelines
+> Be very aware before using any knowledge from other reverse engineering projects if they conform to those guidelines

 ### Companion programs